Cole-Hartman/SafetySnap/README.md

 | 📈 **Actionable Insights** | Receive practical steps to address safety concerns and maintain compliance |
 | 🛡️ **Preventative Safety Measures** | Identify potential issues before they lead to accidents |

-## 🚀 How It Works

-1. **Snap a Photo**
-   Take a picture of an area of concern at your construction site.

-2. **AI Analysis**
-   The image is instantly analyzed using Gemini AI to detect potential OSHA violations.

-3. **Get Results**
-   Receive detailed feedback highlighting any violations, along with recommended actions to improve safety and maintain compliance.

 ## 🛠️ Technology Stack

 - **Frontend**: Next.js, React